 1 – Too Many Carbs, Not Enough Protein

-The primary reason you crave carbs is because your previous meal was mostly carbs.
+You crave carbs primarily because your previous meal was mainly carbs.

-I know this sounds strange, why crave carbs if I just ate carbs?
+I know this sounds strange, but why crave carbs if I just ate carbs?

 But here’s the deal: